beacom/notes/algorithms.md

 # Algorithms
-An alorithm is a well defined computational procedure.
+An algorithm is a well defined computational procedure.
 ## Analysis
 ### Running Time
 The running time of an algorithm is the number of primitive operations required to execute the algorithm.